BachoSeven/dotfiles/README.md

 - I like using vim bindings whenever possible.
 - I use ungoogled-chromium, find my setup in [here](.config/browser).
 To improve its aesthetics, I use the Gtk  theme and duckduckgo with `gruvboxytheme` pass phrase.
 I use a custom startpage, check it out [here](https://github.com/BachoSeven/startpage)!
 - [This](https://github.com/BachoSeven/sysdots) is a repository with my system-wide configuration files, specifically stuff from `/etc` and `/root`.
-- [here](https://github.com/BachoSeven/papes) is a repo with some of the wallpapers I use.
+- [Here](https://drive.google.com/drive/folders/19O9qHXYdETtf-l67Gnrl_FZVswLn23ER?usp=sharing) are some of the wallpapers I use.
 - [Pacgraph](http://github.com/keenerd/pacgraph/) output:
 ![](pics/screens/ricing/pacgraph.png)